matthewrossi/seapp/README.md

 apps.
-In the next releases, the configuration of SELinux has progressively become more complex, with a growing set of domains isolating different services and resources, so that a bug or vulnerability in some system components does not lead to a direct compromise of the whole system.
+In the next releases, the configuration of SELinux has progressively become more complex, with a growing set of domains isolating different services and resources, so that a bug or vulnerability in some system component does not lead to a direct compromise of the whole system.
 The introduction of SELinux into Android has been a clear success.
 Unfortunately, the stronger protection benefits do not extend to regular apps which are assigned with a single domain named `untrusted_app`.
-Since Android 9, isolation of apps is enforced also with the use of categories, which guarantees that distinct apps operate with incompatible security contexts.
+Since Android 9, isolation of apps is enforced also with the use of categories, which guarantee that distinct apps operate with incompatible security contexts.
-Our proposal, SEApp, builds upon the observation that giving app developers the ability to apply MAC to the internal structure of the app would provide a stronger protection against a number of common [internal vulnerabilities](https://static.googleusercontent.com/media/www.google.com/en//about/appsecurity/play-rewards/Android_app_vulnerability_classes.pdf) (see the [Showcase app](./app/ShowcaseApp) to have a glimpse of SEApp capabilities).
+Our proposal, SEApp, builds upon the observation that giving app developers the ability to apply MAC to the internal structure of the app would provide stronger protection against a number of common [internal vulnerabilities](https://static.googleusercontent.com/media/www.google.com/en//about/appsecurity/play-rewards/Android_app_vulnerability_classes.pdf) (see the [Showcase app](./app/ShowcaseApp) to have a glimpse of SEApp capabilities).

 The following image depicts the evolution of SELinux since its introduction in